HUE MANATEE’S QUEST

 Bass-baritone: Whale, Acapellago & Manatee family

-Tenor: Shining Eagle, Hansel, Acapellago & Manatee family
+Tenor: Shining Eagle, Hansel, Dolphin, Acapellago & Manatee family

 Mezzo-soprano: Dolphin, Little Red Riding Hood, Acapellago & Manatee family